 Heymondo offers low-cost Travel Insurance to keep you covered on all your adventures.

-There is no entrance fee to visit this attraction, simply park your scooter, grab a snack and a cold beverage from the small stall vendors, and begin the walk up the paved stair trail.
+There is no entrance fee to visit the Grand Canyon Pai, simply park your scooter, grab a snack and a cold beverage from the small stall vendors, and begin the walk up the paved stair trail.

 RELATED ARTICLE: 3 WEEK THAILAND ITINERARY